grinnell-cs/csc151-images/_eboards/eboard33-2.md

 ### Some group members (at least one)

-* Able to herd cats.
+* Leader/Manager: Able to herd cats.
 (Aka "manage a group of Grinnellians".)
+  [YELLOW]
+    * Decisive.
+    * Sets meetings.
+    * Keeps people on task.
+    * Keeps people moving forward.
-* Debugging.
+* Mediator
+* Debugging / verifier / tester.
+[BLUE]
 * Understands abstract art.
+* Communicator: Will lead the making of the presentation.[GREEN]
+* Writer: Will lead the writing of the key parts.
+* Big picture person for code design
+* Stylist/Documenter.
+[RED]
+* Passionate coder.
+* Mathemagician [WHITE]
+* Simplifier.
+Can make complex code simpler.
+* Artist.
+Able to sketch the thing.
+* Idea generator.
+[PURPLE]

 ### All group members

 * Cooperative.
 * Responsive.
+* Hard-working.
+* Accountable.
+* Capable.
+* Proactive.
+Do your work on time or let people know in advance that you're screwing up.
+* Focused.
+* Coder
+* Professionalism
+* Patient.

+### No group members

+* Sarcastic.

 Group formation
 ---------------